-Excited about Northern Norway and the Polar night I completely forgotten to make a note on the bit different New Years Eve that we spent there.
+Excited about Northern Norway and the Polar night I have entirely forgotten to make a note on the bit different New Year’s Eve that we spent there.
 And the night was quite a one!

-Although theoretically I still enjoy my sabbatical from the regular work routine, from time to time I do some expert work.
-Sometimes under severe time constraint.
-On the day of my departure to Norway we finished (a team of people working in different locations) about 4 am.
+Although theoretically, I still enjoy my sabbatical from the regular work routine, from time to time, I do some expert work.
+Sometimes under a severe time constraint.
+On the day of my departure to Norway, we finished (a team of people working in different locations) about 4 am.
 Somehow I managed to pack my things in between.
 After around six hours of sleep, and pretty exhausted, I went to the airport at noon.
 Thankfully, on a day with no traffic jams, it is only ten minutes ride for me.
 All my companions however departed by cars earlier that morning.

 We were all supposed to meet at the airport of Gdansk (Northern Poland) to take the evening flight to Tromso – the biggest city in Europe located beyond the Polar circle.
-After we met in Gdansk, we spent some two hours enjoying each other’s company and a very tasty supper in the vicinity of the airport.
+After we met in Gdansk, we spent some two hours enjoying each other’s company and delicious supper in the vicinity of the airport.
 I was that tired that a glass of orange juice with a shot of vodka was sufficient to put me asleep in the aircraft.
-It was for good, for after we landed it took us around three hours and quite a ride to get to our final location.
-The New Years Eve just began.
+It was for good, for after we landed, it took us around three hours and quite a ride to get to our final location.
+The New Year’s Eve just began.

 One of the first views we enjoyed after landing in Tromso.
 A bridge over fiord waters.
 City lights all around us.
 The New Year’s Eve just began

-As we got to our rented cars at the airport we realised that we would not fit into them with our luggage.
-After some geometric work we managed to place our luggage in the trunk and on the sit neighbouring the driver with three of us crammed into the back sit (in both cars the same).
+As we got to our rented cars at the airport, we realized that we would not fit into them with our luggage.
+After some geometric work, we managed to place our bags in the trunk and on the sit neighboring the driver with three of us crammed into the back seat (in both cars the same).
 All of these with eighty kilometers to drive in winter conditions at night.
-As we departed I had a weird feeling.
-But on that evening and the following days it turned out that the small, almost invisible spikes put on tires in Norway and reasonable speed limits make the road trip quite safe even if snow and ice are not removed by road services.
+As we departed, I had a weird feeling.
+But on that evening and the following days, it turned out that the small, almost invisible spikes put on tires in Norway and reasonable speed limits make the road trip quite safe even if snow and ice are not removed by road services.

-Mountains, snow and ice over fiord waters under the almost full Moon.
+Mountains, snow, and ice over fiord waters under the almost full Moon.
 On our road to Nordkjosbotn.
-A photo taken two days later
+A photo was taken two days later

 The house we rented in Nordkjosbotn 80 km south of Tromso was very inviting, spacious and warm.
 There was a fireplace in the living room.
 Much firewood was left for us by our Landlord.
 We packed our things out.
-As Norway is a relatively expensive country we brought much food with us.
-So we were independent on the local supplies.
-We ended our long evening with a supper and a sip of wine.
-Although it was a couple of days after Christmas I had a true Christmas feeling.
+As Norway is a relatively expensive country, we brought much food with us.
+So we were independent of the local supplies.
+We ended our long evening with supper and a sip of wine.
+Although it was a couple of days after Christmas, I had a real Christmas feeling.

 Houses typical for Norway.
 We lived in one that looked like those on the photo.

-On the New Years Eve we departed around eleven to look around in the vicinity of our house.
-As during the Polar night the sun never reaches this place, the daylight time is about five hours.
-With limited day-light time we just drove around twice stopping for a photo session.
-During our stay we saw many tremendous views.
+On New Year’s Eve, we departed around eleven to look around in the vicinity of our house.
+As during the Polar night, the sun never reaches this place, the daylight time is about five hours.
+With limited day-light time, we just drove around twice stopping for a photo session.
+During our stay, we saw many tremendous views.
 But the number of places one could stop the car safely was limited.
-Still, I think all of us were happy about photos we made on that afternoon.
+Still, I think all of us were happy about the photos we made on that afternoon.

-Just a few photos I made during our two day-light stops on the New Years Eve.
+Just a few photos I made during our two day-light stops on New Year’s Eve.

-After three hours we drove back.
-Enjoyed common meal.
+After three hours, we drove back.
+I enjoyed the common meal.
 As we were still tired and a long night was before us, most of us fell asleep.
-Around seven we grabbed a bite and went to see the fireworks in Tromso.
-Our plan was to find a good location for shots, make some trial photos, go to a restaurant and come back to shoot fireworks.
+Around seven, we grabbed a bite and went to see the fireworks in Tromso.
+We planned to find a suitable location for shots, make some trial photos, go to a restaurant, and come back to shoot fireworks.
 The plan did not work out.
-The evening turned to be even better.
+The evening turned out to be even better.
 The first location we selected was not that we wanted.
 It was cold.
 Two of our companions decided to look for a restaurant.
 The six others went uphill to find a higher perspective.

-As it was over we joined our friends for a supper.
-And we found ourselves on the New Years Eve … in a Nigerian restaurant beyond the Polar Circle.
+As it was over, we joined our friends for supper.
+And we found ourselves on the New Year’s Eve … in a Nigerian restaurant beyond the Polar Circle.
 The mood was happy all around us.
-A number of guests were dancing to some African rhythms.
-As we had only a bit over half hour to get out to photograph the fireworks, we ordered meals we knew.
+Several guests were dancing to some African rhythms.
+As we had only a bit over half an hour to get out to photograph the fireworks, we ordered meals we knew.
 Ultimately, I enjoyed spaghetti carbonara served by our Nigerian cook with … ham instead of bacon.
 Nevermind.
 It was delicious.

-As it was already quite late we finished our New Years Eve supper putting on clothes on and packing the cameras in a hurry.
+As it was already quite late, we finished our New Year’s Eve supper putting on clothes on and packing the cameras in a hurry.
 We run to our car.
 It was ten to midnight.
 After a five minutes crazy drive with – as you can imagine the car navigation that just failed – we managed to come back to the location we selected earlier.
-By accident we parked on the easier approach to the hill.
-I managed to install my tripod as the New Years counting started.
-For the next ten minutes we enjoyed fireworks unleashed at a top of a mountain that spreads over the city.
+By accident, we parked on the more accessible approach to the hill.
+I managed to install my tripod as the New Year’s counting started.
+For the next ten minutes, we enjoyed fireworks unleashed at the top of a mountain that spreads over the city.

 The New Year fireworks in Tromso

 Technically we had it all.
-The Polar lights and the fireworks.
+The Polar Lights and the fireworks.
 But the night was still young.
 We decided to chase further the Polar Lights and drove around forty minutes deeper North.
 We stopped at a small parking place at a fiord coastline.
-It was dark around us and the Moon was full putting its light onto dark waters and snowy mountains.
+It was dark around us, and the Moon was full, putting its light onto dark waters and snowy mountains.
 The silence was overwhelming.
-This was the first time I realised the power of the natural environment around me.
-The views were frightening and breathtaking the same time.
+This was the first time I realized the power of the natural environment around me.
+The views were frightening and breathtaking at the same time.

 The full Moon we enjoyed around one am on the New Years Day